millipz/millipz.github.io/CV/index.md

 ### BIM & CAD

 Fluency in a variety of CAD and BIM environments.
 Experience teaching 2D and 3D CAD, developing production information in Revit.
-Also experienced at developing custom parametric Revit families.
+Experience developing custom parametric Revit families.

 ### Technical Drawing

 Comfortable with both manual and digital drawing, with clear and professional draftsmanship.
-Experience using and teaching a wide range of drawing software.
+Experience using and teaching a wide range of drafting and BIM software.
 Experience teaching technical drawing.

 ### Video Production

-Enthusiastic photographer and cameraman. skilled at production, management and editing video to produce succinct and compelling presentations.
+Enthusiastic photographer and cameraman. skilled at production, management and editing video to produce succinct and compelling content.

-### Web Design
+### Web

 Keen interest in web design and emerging technologies.
-Experience designing sites from scratch as well as for existing platforms.
+Experience designing, building and deploying static sites using Jekyll.

 ### Graphic Design

 An eye for graphical presentation and clean, clear visual communication.
 Academic grounding in the theory and practice of information design.

-### Visualisation
+### 3D & Viz

-Accomplished 3D modeller, able to produce a wide variety of polished imagery and visualizations.
+Accomplished 3D creator, able to produce a wide variety of assets, imagery and visualizations.

 ### Software & Technologies